 Failure 2616 Numeric overflow occurred during computation.

-Any fractional numeric data that is passed or returned that does not fit as it is being assigned is rounded according to the Teradata rounding rules.
-For details, see Teradata Vantageā„¢ - Data Types and Literals, B035-1143.
+Fractional numeric data passed or returned that does not fit during assignment is rounded according to the Teradata rounding rules.
+See Teradata Vantageā„¢ - Data Types and Literals, B035-1143.